allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 we can’t go beyond `limit / N`.

 Why do partitions lag?
 For instance Kafka brokers rebalance themselves, which causes some partitions’ consumers to wait a while.
-Hermes consumer handling some partitions can crash and the lag grows.
+A Hermes consumer handling some partitions can crash and the lag grows.
 And that’s not the whole list.

 Second, we need to keep the rate limit across all DCs, as our subscribers can for instance just choose to run in a single DC.
 Or perhaps writes just happen in one data center, in an active–fallback setup.
-Consider that the subscriber expects up to `1000 msgs/s` (messages per second) and you’re running *dc1* as the active one, handling `800 msgs/s` at peak time. *dc2* is not receiving any messages.
+Consider that the subscriber expects up to 1000 msgs/s (messages per second) and you’re running *dc1* as the active one, handling 800 msgs/s at peak time. *dc2* is not receiving any messages.
-With one consumer per DC, you’re limited to `500 msgs/s` and the lag grows until the incoming rate falls and you can catch up.
+With one consumer per DC, you’re limited to 500 msgs/s and the lag grows until the incoming rate falls and you can catch up.

 Why not just set the total rate limit higher if we know this happens?
-The number provided comes from load testing service instances.
-If we set it above that level, in a scenario, where production rate is higher than the limit the service can take, we inevitably kill a production service.
+The number provided comes from service instances load testing.
+If we set it above that level, in a scenario, where production rate is higher than the limit a service can take, we inevitably kill a service in production.

 ### Algorithms considered